-Deborah T. Kochevar, D.V.M., Ph.D,
+Deborah T. Kochevar, D.V.M., Ph.D.

-57 Dean of the Cummings School of Veterinary Medicine at Tufts University since 2006.
+Dean of the Cummings School of Veterinary Medicine at Tufts University since 2006.
 Previously, Dr. Kochevar was a long-time faculty member and administrator at the College of Veterinary Medicine and Biomedical Sciences, Texas A&M University, where she held the Wiley Chair of Veterinary Medical Education.
-Dr. Kochevar is the immediate past-president of the Association of American Veterinary Medical Colleges and previously served as president of the American College of Veterinary Clinical Pharmacology.
+Dr. Kochevar is a past-president of the Association of American Veterinary Medical Colleges and American College of Veterinary Clinical Pharmacology.
 Dr. Kochevar is active in the American Veterinary Medical Association, having chaired its Council on Education and the Educational Commission for Foreign Veterinary Graduates.
 Dr. Kochevar has been a director since October 2008.